karlseguin/http.zig/readme.md

         // the maximum number of query string parameters to accept.
         // Additional parameters will be silently ignored.
         .max_query_count: usize = 32,

+        // Maximum number of x-www-form-urlencoded fields to support.
+        // Additional parameters will be silently ignored.
+This must be
+        // set to a value greater than 0 (the default) if you're going
+        // to use the req.formData() method.
+        .max_form_count: usize = 0,

+        // Maximum number of multipart/form-data fields to support.
+        // Additional parameters will be silently ignored.
+This must be
+        // set to a value greater than 0 (the default) if you're going
+        // to use the req.multiFormData() method.
+        .max_multiform_count: usize = 0,
     }
     // various options for tweaking response object .response = .{